 After stabilizing to some extent from the challenging conditions heightened by COVID-19, the insurance industry has been impacted by the current inflationary period, the war in Ukraine, and ongoing supply chain disruptions.
 As we look ahead to 2023, we see a mixed bag for Property & Casualty, with certain industries faring better than others.

-In our annual P&C Looking Ahead Guide, our property, casualty, and middle markets experts discuss the factors they expect will shape 2023 trends.
+In our annual P&C Looking Ahead Guide, our property and casualty experts discuss the factors they expect will shape 2023 trends.
 And, given the variance we anticipate in 2023, our industry practice experts provide insights into expectations for their industry segments.

-In such complex times, it is advantageous to have a knowledgeable and trusted insurance broker to help you navigate the complexities of risk is critical in all types of insurance markets.
-Read more for our insight and projections for the market in 2022.
+In such complex times, it is advantageous to have a knowledgeable and dependable insurance broker to help you navigate the evolving risks in all types of insurance markets.
+Read more for our insights and projections for the market in 2023.